brylie/degrees-of-open/inwardly-open/open-apisdk.md

 > Some data/functionality is accessible via API

-An 'open api' implies that some of the product **data** or **functionality** is exposed to the public.
-There may be a layer of **authentication**, for various reasons.
+An 'open api' implies that some of the product data or functionality is exposed to the public.
+There may be a layer of authentication, for various reasons.
 The bulk of the 'business value' is still closed, or controlled, by the API owner.

 ## SDK